-If the System is not muted, any object that blocks one or more unblanked beams will be detected, and will cause a latch condition: output relays FSD1 and FSD2 (but not SSD) in the control module open their contacts.
+If the System is not muted, any object that blocks one or more unblanked beams will be detected, and will cause a trip condition: output relays FSD1 and FSD2 (but not SSD) in the control module open their contacts.
+Once the defined area has been cleared, the FSD1 and FSD2 contacts will reclose automatically.
 All three output relays (FSD1, FSD2, and SSD) will open their contacts in response to any one or more lockout conditions, including component failure within the MINI-SCREEN System itself (see Control Reliability, Section 2.8).

-The MINI-SCREEN System requires a System Key Reset to reset the latch and resume operation following a blocked condition.
+Internal lockout conditions require a System Key Reset to return the System to RUN mode.
 To perform a System Key Reset, turn the System Key Reset switch clockwise to the RESET position, hold it there for at least 1/2 second, and then return the key to the RUN position.